AYC and the New England Cheer and Dance Competition

 Teams from all kinds of youth organizations attend the New England Cheer and Dance Competition so we try to make the division options as broad as possible while still attempting to offer a somewhat level playing field.
 The levels at this competition do not match up exactly with AYC’s, so please use the guidelines below to help you determine how to register your team.
 Our goal is to have a fun, relaxed atmosphere, yet provide an exciting venue where teams get to compete against someone other than who they traditionally come up against at their league or regional tournament.

 There are five different levels to choose from, based on the difficulty of the elements in the routine.
-Anyone competing at the Blue level with AYC would want to enter the Platinum or Diamond level (the scoresheet is friendly to both cheer-music and all-music routines).
-Coaches competing Red can decide whether to enter Silver, Gold or Platinum depending on the components in their routine.
-White teams would most likely enter the Bronze or maybe Silver division.
-We ask that the coach examine the elements in their team’s routine compared to the description of the four levels to see which one will be the best fit.
+Anyone competing at level 4 with AYC would want to enter the Diamond level (the scoresheet is friendly to both cheer-music and all-music routines).
+Coaches competing level 3 can decide whether to enter Gold or Platinum depending on the components in their routine.
+Level 2 teams would most likely enter the Silver division and Level 1 teams the Bronze.
+We ask that the coach examine the elements in their team’s routine compared to the description of the five levels to see which one will be the best fit.
 For a complete listing of restrictions at each level, please see the “Cheer Division’s Level Restrictions” form on the website.

 General expectations for routines: